Skip to Content

 • New York City – 233 miles (4h 10m)

-If you’re flying into the region to tour the Finger Lakes wineries or State Parks, search for your flight using Skyscanner.
+If you’re flying into the Finger Lakes region, search for your flight using Skyscanner.
 We love this platform because it compares prices on all flight platforms to find you the best deal.
+The same goes for renting a car, get a benchmark price using Rental Cars or Discover Cars and then see if you can beat it.

 Here are the closest airports near Taughannock Falls State Park: